MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-HostedContentFilterPolicy.md

 - $false: ZAP for spam is disabled.

+> [!NOTE]
-Note: ZAP for spam requires that the following action parameters are set to the value MoveToJmf:
+> ZAP for spam requires that the following action parameters are set to the value MoveToJmf:

 - BulkSpamAction